Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ## Customize credential request screen

 To customize the credential request screen, you need a `CredentialRequestDefinition`.
-This object will contain the screen definition of the information required to provision access to a Service and the output the provider wants to return to his consumer.
+This object will contain the screen definition of the information required to provision access to a service and the output the provider wants to return to his consumer.
 This object is scoped per environment, meaning that if you have multiple environments, you must duplicate the access request definition for each individual environment.

 Name of the object: **CredentialRequestDefinition**